FarshadBeiranvand/Machine-Learning/Running-injury-Prevention/README.md

 This notebook explores the use of machine learning algorithms to predict running injuries using biomechanical data.
 It includes data loading, preprocessing, visualization, model training, and evaluation.
 <span style="color: blue;">**The project will be regularly updated to incorporate better methods, improve model performance, and explore alternative machine learning algorithms**</span>
+<span style="color: blue;">**The project will be regularly updated to incorporate better methods, improve model performance, and explore alternative machine learning algorithms**</span>

 ## Introduction